tari-project/rfcs/src/RFC-0201_TariScript.md

 - The script must be committed to the blockchain.
 - The script must not be malleable in any way without invalidating the transaction.
 This restriction extends to all participants, including the UTXO owner.
-- We must be able to prove that the UTXO originator provides the script and no-one else.
+- We must be able to prove that the UTXO originator provides the script and no one else.
-- The scripts and their redeeming inputs must be stored on the block chain.
+- The scripts and their redeeming inputs must be stored on the blockchain.
 In particular, the input data must not be malleable.

 ### Preventing Cut-through